k1de/ts-minimal-kit-web/EXAMPLES.md

 this.formGroup({
     label: 'Email',
     input: this.input('email-id', { type: 'email', placeholder: 'user@example.com' }),
-    help: 'We never share your email'
+    help: 'We never share your email',
 });
 ```